PubSub is no longer around, so those links will be broken. I’ve written a new post that provides fresh opportunities for being a vain blogger.

 Naturally, if the vain blogger is using .TEXT, he’ll religiously check the admin section hourly for page view and aggregator stats and pore over the referrer lists looking for that lone referral that is NOT a result of a Google search.

-The more sophisticated vain blogger realizes poring through referrer logs is futile and steps it up a notch by using tools such as Technorati, Feedster, and PubSub.
+The more sophisticated vain blogger realizes poring through referrer logs is futile and steps it up a notch by using tools such as Technorati, Feedster (no longer around), and PubSub (also gone bye-bye).
 These tools enable the vain blogger to register his or her blog on their search engines and then subscribe to a feed of blogs that mention or link to his own.
-Ah... this takes the blogger to the next level of vanity.
-But it doesn't stop there.
+Ah… this takes the blogger to the next level of vanity.
+But it doesn’t stop there.

 Pubsub provides a link rank page.
 Enter a domain and it displays where it ranks in the blogosphere.
 Today my blog jumped from 2048 to 1893!
 Wohoo!…I think.
 I have no idea what that number means or what the total range is, but that’s inconsequential to the vain blogger.
 It’s a number, and it’s better than it was.
 That’s all that matters.